What You Need to Know About General and Operations Manager

 - Microsoft Dynamics

-Becoming a General & Operations Manager
+How to Become a General & Operations Manager

-Where General and Operations Managers Are Employed
+General and Operations Managers work in the following industries:

 Career changers with experience as a General and Operations Manager sometimes find work in one of the following fields: